awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-2-virtual-machine.md

 + Microsoft Hyper\-V
 + KVM

-**Before you start**
+## Before you begin ##

-For security reasons the Amazon Linux 2 distribution requires a `seed.iso` disc for the first boot.
-This disc contains all the initial configuration of the system, for example: the network configuration, host name, while also having all the information necessary regarding the creation of a user(s).
-Meaning the `seed.iso` is the place where you put the password(s) for your user(s).
+For security reasons, the Amazon Linux 2 distribution requires a `seed.iso` disc for the first boot.
+This disc includes all the initial configuration information needed to boot your new virtual machine, such as the network configuration, host name, and the information required to create the users.
+The `seed.iso` also includes the passwords for your users.

-**IMPORTANT:** this iso file is not the Amazon Linux 2 system\.
-The Linux image is provided to you as a virtual hard drive for each individual VM that we support - more on this bellow\.
+**Important:** The 'seed.iso' disc is not the Amazon Linux 2 system image\.
+The Amazon Linux 2 image is available as a virtual hard drive for each supported virtualization platform.

-**How to make the seed.iso**
+## Create the seed.iso ##

 To create a `seed.iso` follow this steps:

-1. Create a new folder that will contain all that is necessary for this operation\.
+1. Create a new folder named `seedconfig` to contain the files that are necessary for this operation\.
-1. Inside the folder create for example a `seedconfig` folder\.
 1. Inside the `seedconfig` folder, create the following files: `meta-data` and `user-data`\.
-1. In the `meta-data` file paste the following content\.
+1. Add the following to the `meta-data` file to specify the virtual machine's host name\.

       ```
       local-hostname: amazonlinux.onprem
       ```

-1. In the `user-data` file paste the following content and replace `PLAIN_TEXT_PASSWORD` with a password of your choosing\.
+1. Add the following to the `user-data` file to specify a password for the default `ec2-user` user account\.
+Be sure to replace the `PLAIN_TEXT_PASSWORD` placeholder with a password of your choice\.

       ```
       #cloud-config